aklump/drupal_render_patterns/README.txt

-   With heavy use of render arrays in writing complex themes, I found that I was repeating the same render array configurations throughtout several locations: preprocessors, tpls, and display suite layouts.
+   With heavy use of render arrays in writing complex themes, I found that I was repeating the same render array configurations throughtout several locations: preprocessors, tpls.
 This became a headache to keep in sync if such a pattern changed.
 I thought, I need something like a theme declaration that returns a renderable array not a string.
 This module is my answer implementing a write once, use often approach for these "render patterns".

 Contact